 All that I could think about on my way to Dalsland was “it’s not a race but it’s a race pace” that somebody said about the last years Dalsland runt.
 Dalsland runt is an independent three-day-event, originally hosted by Vänersborgs racer club and located in the middle of the Swedish woods.
-I wanted to participate last year, but since I started cycling in 2014, the gravel roads and the distances scared me off.
+I wanted to participate last year, but since I started cycling in 2014, the gravel roads and the distances had scared me off.
 This year, I was ready.

-Being the first girl to arrive at the base camp, I realized that I left all of my friends behind.
-Woops.
+Being the first girl to arrive at the base camp, I realized that I had left all of my friends behind.
+Whoops.
 My knee was hurting from having my saddle height wrong.
 Noo.
 I was fast to the shower while there was still some hot water left.
 Score.
 Friends rolled in and we had a good vegan meal before hitting the beds.
 Nice.

-Last day we woke up to pouring rain.
+On the last day we woke up to pouring rain.
 Dalsland, you wouldn’t be Dalsland if it didn’t rain at some point.

 At breakfast, people were talking about taking a car back to Vänersborg, but there was no car?
 We put our rain jackets on, hopped on the bikes, said goodbye to the base camp and headed back to Vänersborg the shortest way possible.
 The lazy route, lazy pace.
 It stopped raining, we took the jackets off and enjoyed the last day at Dalsland runt.

 Back in the car we were exhausted, our bikes were muddy, dirty and looked like pigs and I was happy that I wasn’t the one driving for four hours back home.
 Thinking about all the roads I had ridden, all the roads I had missed, all the people I’d met all the bars I’d eaten and how good it all was, the post- Dalsland runt-calm hit me.
 Then, I fell asleep.